Russian Meat Patties - Kotlety

 Step 6

-Here you see them in a Teflon tray, greased with a little oil, or without oil.
+These are placed in a Teflon tray, greased lightly with oil or without oil at all.

-I arrange them and put them in the oven, covered at first optionally with a lid or aluminum foil to steam a little.
+I arrange and put them in the oven, optionally covering them at first with a lid or aluminum foil for steam cooking.

 Russian Meat Patties - Kotlety - Step 6